 How the Seed Exchange Works

-The Seed Exchange is made possible through the generosity and hard work of many NARGS members.
+The Seed Exchange is one of the benefits of a NARGS membership and is made possible through the generosity and hard work of many NARGS members.
 It begins with members collecting seed of plants in their garden or in natural areas.
-DONATED seed is sent to the INTAKE Manager.
+DONATED seed is sent to the INTAKE Manager before November 1st.
 The Intake Manager enters all the donations into a computer database, verifies the seed name and adds descriptions where needed.
 Each donor is assigned a donor number, which will be included in the Seed List.

 A surplus seed list of all the seed numbers which remain after the Main Seed Distribution is closed are sent in late February to members who request it and is posted on the website for online ordering on March 1st.
 Surplus seed orders are filled in March by the SURPLUS SEED DISTRIBUTION Chapter.
 All members are charged a nominal fee of $10 per 20 packets with the option of requesting up to 100 packets for Surplus seed orders.
 After that, the remaining seed is sent to various NARGS chapters for distribution to their members.

 - July - Donation instructions, forms and permits/labels (for international members) included with the Summer issue of the Rock Garden Quarterly